American Civil War: Reconstruction

 Through the supervision of the Freedmen's Bureau, Northern teachers traveled into the South to provide education and training for the newly freed population.

 The war devastated the South and posed serious questions of how it would be reintegrated into the Union.
 The war destroyed much of the South's wealth, in part because wealth held in enslaved people (at least $1,000 each for a healthy adult prior to the war) was wiped off the books.
 All accumulated investment in Confederate bonds was forfeited; most banks and railroads were bankrupt.
 The income per person dropped to less than 40 percent of that of the North, and that lasted into the 20th century.
 Southern influence in the federal government, previously considerable, was greatly diminished until the second half of the 20th century.
 Reconstruction began during the war, with the Emancipation Proclamation of January 1863, and it continued until 1877.
-It comprised multiple complex methods to resolve the outstanding issues of the aftermath, the most important of which were the three "Reconstruction Amendments" to the Constitution: the 13th outlawing slavery (1865), the 14th guaranteeing citizenship to former slaves (1868), and the 15th prohibiting the denial of voting rights "on account of race, color, or previous condition of servitude" (1870).
+Its most important elements were the three "Reconstruction Amendments" to the Constitution: the thirteenth outlawing slavery (1865), the fourteenth guaranteeing birthright citizenship (including to former slaves), due process of law, and equal protection of the laws (1868), and the fifteenth prohibiting the denial of voting rights "on account of race, color, or previous condition of servitude" (1870).
 From the Union perspective, the goals of Reconstruction were to consolidate victory by reuniting the Union, to guarantee a "republican form of government" for the ex-Confederate states, and to permanently end slavery—and prevent semi-slavery status.

 President Johnson, who took office in April 1865, took a lenient approach and saw the achievement of the main war goals as realized in 1865, when each ex-rebel state repudiated secession and ratified the Thirteenth Amendment.
 Radical Republicans demanded proof that Confederate nationalism was dead and that the slaves were truly free.
 They overrode Johnson's vetoes of civil rights legislation, and the House impeached him, although the Senate did not convict him.
 In 1868 and 1872, the Republican candidate Grant won the presidency.

 In 1872, the "Liberal Republicans" argued that the war goals had been achieved and Reconstruction should end.
 They chose Horace Greeley to head a presidential ticket in 1872 but were decisively defeated.
 In 1874, Democrats, primarily Southern, took control of Congress and opposed further reconstruction.
 The Compromise of 1877 closed with a national consensus, except on the part of former slaves, that the war had finally ended.
-With the withdrawal of federal troops, however, white men retook control of every Southern legislature, and the Jim Crow era of disenfranchisement and legal segregation was ushered in.
+With the withdrawal of federal troops, white men retook control of every Southern legislature, and the Jim Crow era of disenfranchisement and legal segregation was ushered in.

 The war had a demonstrable impact on American politics.
 Many veterans on both sides were elected to political office, including five US presidents: Ulysses Grant, Rutherford B. Hayes, James A. Garfield, Benjamin Harrison, and William McKinley.